ls1intum/Artemis/src/test/cypress/README.md

 ### Additional configuration for test environments using the Bamboo + Bitbucket setup
 On Bamboo + Bitbucket setups Artemis has issues with the group synchronization if a new course is created and immediately afterwards a programming exercise is created.
 This requires the tests to wait for over one minute in each test spec, which is related to programming exercises.
 This increases the total execution time of the test suite by a lot.
 The issue can be avoided by using already existing user groups in the course creation.

 Currently the tests require one pre-created user group for the roles `USER`, `TEACHING ASSISTANT`, `EDITOR` and `INSTRUCTOR` in the user management system of the test environment.
 Each group has its own setting in the configuration file.
-The `allowGroupCustomization` setting has to be set to `true` otherwise the tests will not use the pre-created user groups (resulting in a failure of all programming exercise related tests on a Bamboo + Bitbucket setup).
+The `allowGroupCustomization` setting (found in the `cypress.env.json` file) has to be set to `true`.
+Otherwise the tests will not use the pre-created user groups (resulting in a failure of all programming exercise related tests on a Bamboo + Bitbucket setup).
 * `allowGroupCustomization`: `true`
 * `studentGroupName`: The group name for students (e.g. `artemis-e2etest-students`)
 * `tutorGroupName`: The group name for tutors (e.g. `artemis-e2etest-tutors`)